Makkarik/dice-blackjack-mdp/README.md

 4 - stack the second die (**S2**);
 5 - stack the sum (**SΣ**).

-The game ends with on of four possible rewards:
+The game ends with one of four possible rewards:

 -1 - the player got busted (scored more than 21 points) or got less points than the dealer;
 0 - the game ended with a tie;